EVA2.0: Investigating Open-Domain Chinese Dialogue Systems with Large-Scale Pre-Training: Data

 \section{Data}

-Data essentially influences the performance and behaviors of the models in large-scale pre-training.
-In this section, we define several automatic data quality evaluation metrics to comprehensively measure the relevance, fluency and domain diversity of the dialogue pre-training corpus obtained from social media.
-Then we use the metrics to analyze the WDC-Dialogue~\cite{eva} and find that despite its large scale, it suffers from severe problems of context-response relevance, language fluency, and domain diversity.
-Finally, we design a better data processing pipeline to construct the pre-training data for EVA2.0 based on WDC-Dialogue.
+Data quality essentially influences the model performance in large-scale pre-training.
+In this section, we define several automatic metrics to comprehensively measure the quality of the dialogue corpus obtained from social media.
+We also design a data refinement pipeline to construct the high-quality pre-training data based on these metrics.